mecarpio/tech-test-infra/README.md

 ansible-playbook /etc/ansible/playbooks/web_install.yml --extra-vars "vm_target=$TARGET_IP"
 </pre>

-Where web_install.yml is in the resources folder, and $TARGET_IP is the Ip of the target VM.
+Where web_install.yml is in the resources folder, and $TARGET_IP is the IP of the target VM.